nitor-infotech-oss/gcp-fhir-consent-api-management/README.md

 <details>
   <summary>Below are the prerequisites of Consent Management API that are needed in the entire Consent management setup</summary>

-  #### Below are the prerequisites of Consent Management API that are needed in the entire Consent management setup
 - [Healthcare APIs that are enabled on GCP account](https://cloud.google.com/healthcare-api/docs)
 - [GCP user account login](https://cloud.google.com/sdk/gcloud/reference/init)
 - [Dataset, Fhir Store creation](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#curl)